frasten/wordpresscom-popular-posts/readme.txt

 Check whether the Wordpress.com Stats plugin is installed and active.
 You must have at least version 1.2 of WP Stats.

+= I'd like to display the most popular posts per category. =

+Add some WPPP widgets, and then choose a different category in each one's options.

 = How can I integrate this plugin in my non-widget-ready theme? = If your theme supports widgets, you can place the widget named 'Popular Posts' where you want.